Clinical Professor Thierry Vancaillie, Gynaecologist and Pelvic Pain specialist:

 His main interests are in advanced surgical and medical technology to improve the care of patients with benign gynaecological conditions such as abnormal uterine bleeding, chronic pelvic and perineal pain and pelvic floor relaxation.

-Back to WHIRA staff back to BGRU staff
+Back to WHRIA staff back to BGRU staff

 To refer please download the interactive WHRIA referral pad.